Lazytangent/DataFlow/WALKTHROUGH.md

 * Create a User model and migration and apply it to the database
 * Create a `GET` route to fetch our users from the database
+* Create a reducer for this new feature/slice of state
 * Create a thunk that does the fetching from the API route
 * Create an action creator that sets our data from the thunk into the Redux store